PROFESSIONALCOMMUNITY

-The Logger tab displays a log of all HTTP traffic sent between all of Burp's tools and your target websites.
+The Logger tab displays all the HTTP traffic sent between all of Burp's tools and your target websites.
 This includes tools or extensions that send requests automatically, such as Burp Scanner.

-In this tutorial, you'll learn to use the Logger tab to view requests sent by Burp Scanner and the resulting responses from target websites.
+In this tutorial, you'll use Burp Logger to view requests sent by Burp Scanner and the resulting responses from target websites.

 Step 1: Access the lab